-- (1) The use of municipal land, which comply with other requirements of this section and where visual impact can be minimized and mitigated, shall be encouraged. - (2) The use of land distant from higher density residential properties and where visual impact can be minimized and mitigated shall be encouraged. - (3) Use of land, other than that which results in significant loss of land and natural resources, including farm and forestland. - C. Percentage Cover Limitations.
-No Large-scale solar photovoltaic installations greater than 50 acres in size shall be permitted that would cover more than 30% of the area of the tax parcel on which the proposed installation is to be built.
-The SPGA may consider a waiver of this requirement,
+- (1) The use of municipal land, which comply with other requirements of this section and where visual impact can be minimized and mitigated, shall be encouraged. - (2) The use of land distant from higher density residential properties and where visual impact can be minimized and mitigated shall be encouraged. - (3) Use of land, other than that which results in significant loss of land and natural resources, including farm and forestland.

+C. Percentage Cover Limitations.
+No A large-scale solar photovoltaic installations on a parcel greater than 50 acres in size shall may be permitted provided that it would not cover more than 30% of the area of the tax parcel on which the proposed installation is to be built.
+The SPGA may consider a waiver of this requirement.

-6.6.6.4 Design Requirements.
+6.6.7.4 Design Requirements.